No Products in the Cart

 Many insurance companies will supply leads to their agents regularly.
 If you represent one of these, you should take advantage of this resource, particularly when your prospecting efforts are running dry.

 New agents can get value from these leads since they’re free (except for the commission cut the company will take), but as you advance, you’ll want to develop your prospecting capabilities.
+The highest quality life insurance leads are found through other channels.

 Network With Other Professionals